mcarmenv/book-recommendation-system-mcarmenv/README.md

 My personal motivation is to try to help users get better service in recommending future reading material.</br>
 This topic is important and interesting because it helps many people know what their next book to read will be.</br>

+Various Problems:</br>
+- Lack of an efficient recommendation service.</br>
+- Users find it difficult to find recommended reading similar to what they are reading or have already read.</br>
+- Does not improve aesthetics.</br>
+- Recommendations can sometimes be ignored by the user if they don't like what is shown, by selecting the "Not interested" option.</br>

 ## How is it used?